張韵苧 Dr. Chang, Yun-Chu

 Conferences and Publications

-Chang, Yun Chu (2025).
-Comparative Study of Policies for Attracting International Artistic Talent: UK vs. Taiwan.
-In Taiwan Cultural Policy and Cultural Governance (expected publication February 2026).
+Chang, Yun Chu (2025) ‘Building Taiwan’s International Base for Artistic Talent: Policy Landscape, Challenges, and Lessons from the UK Experience.‘ In Taiwan Cultural Policy and Cultural Governance (expected publication May 2026).
 Serving as co-author, peer reviewer, and editorial board member.

 Chang, Yun Chu (2022) Three anatomical pictures were collected and published in ‘Traditional Chinese Medicine Best Practices of Wellness‘, ISBN: 9786263435056